Nico-Rab/Java-Photo-Application/README.md

 A simple Java Swing application for batch-renaming and cropping photos with zoom, pan, and keyboard shortcuts.

+## About This Project

+This application was developed during my internship at Stellantis as a practical tool to assist in the visualization and organization of industrial material samples.

+In the automotive industry, each material sample is associated with a codified color and grain reference.
+The tool simplifies the manual process of renaming and cropping photographic samples by allowing fast, keyboard-driven input and high-resolution cropping.
+It was specifically designed to improve the workflow for reviewing and cataloging visual standards within the internal sample database.

+The application supports zoom, panning, a movable crop square, and automatic folder sorting based on the sample’s codification.

 ## Features

 - Fullscreen display of images (`.jpg`, `.jpeg`, `.png`)